2017-SD/fishing-tutorial-2/tutorial/GrailsReactOfflineAppTutorial.md

 }
 ```

 The parameter `e` stands for event.
 Upon submission of a form, an event is fired.
 The first thing we need to do is call `preventDefault()` on the event.
-This is required, because the default action tends to be something else.
-Next, it checks that the form is valid.
-If it is, it compiles the form data into an object to pass to the `submitNewCatch` function that was passed to it.
+This is required, because the default HTML form behavior is browsing to a new page when the user submits the form.
+Instead, we want to ensure that the form data is valid, then compile the data into an object to pass to the `submitNewCatch` function.

 In React, form fields have a function property called `onChange` which fires whenever the field is changed.
 We need to write a change handler to store the form data in its respective state variable.
 Under the `handleSubmit` function, add these two functions.